PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Experiments

 \subsubsection{Comparison Methods.}

 We compare with implicit representation methods capable of covariate-conditioned shape modeling.
-We select A-SDF~\cite{mu2021asdf}, which directly models the signed distance field conditioned on a latent code, and NAISR~\cite{jiao2024naisr}, which learns neural deformations from a shared template.
+We select A-SDF~\cite{mu2021ASDF}, which directly models the signed distance field conditioned on covariates, and NAISR~\cite{jiao2024naisr}, which learns neural deformations from a shared template conditioned on covariates.
 Both methods use per-shape latent codes to capture individual variation but do not model uncertainty.
+A detailed architectural and modeling comparison of \texttt{PRISM} with NAISR and A-SDF is provided in Appendix~\ref{supp:arch_comparison}.